tobinjt/golang-coverage-check/README.md

 - The function name is matched against each `function` regex, in the order they're listed in the config, with the first match winning.
-- If the function name wasn't matched, the filename (with the current directory removed) is matched against each `filename` regex, in the order they're listed in the config, with the first match winning.
+- If the function name wasn't matched, the filename (with the line number and the module name from `go.mod` removed) is matched against each `filename` regex, in the order they're listed in the config, with the first match winning.
 Note that filenames use regex matching, _not_ globs.
 - If neither the function name or the filename was matched, `default` is used.

 ## FAQ